mmzhang7/Recipes-Project/README.md

 | Simple Linear Regression (`n_steps`)                                  | 4402.53 | 0.000055  |
 | Multiple Linear Regression (`n_steps`, `n_ingredients`, `avg_rating`) | 4402.34 | 0.0002817 |

-The residual plot for the simple libnear model is displayed below:
+The residual plot for the simple linear model is displayed below:
 <iframe
-  src="residual_plot.html"
+  src="regression.html"
   width="600"
   height="600"
   frameborder="0"
 ></iframe>

 No, we do not believe the current model is a “good” one.
 While it was implemented correctly and meets the assumptions of linear regression on the surface, its predictive power is extremely low.
 The features used explain almost none of the variation in cooking time, as reflected in the very low R² scores.
-Additionally, a residual plot of the simple linear model reveals residuals increasing for recipes with longer predicted times—suggesting a poor model fit.
 Our plans for improving on the model include using tf-idf for speed words in the description and/or one-hot vector encodings for some speed keywords in the tags.

 Overall, while the model offers a basic start, its performance metrics indicate that it is not suitable for making accurate predictions in its current form.